 K.I.T.T. was designed by customizer Michael Scheffe.
 The convertible and Super Pursuit K.I.T.T.s were designed and built by George Barris.

 The second season saw the extensive use of miniatures provided by Jack Sessums for most of the really impossible stuff like jumping over trains, over helicopters, crashing into Goliath and "walking on water".
 The miniatures of K.I.T.T. were made to 1/8th scale, modified from the existing commercially available Monogram kit of the 1982 Camaro Z-28 to the same scale.
 Almost everything done involving trains were miniatures built by Sessums and his crew, as it turns out Sessums was a model train enthusiast who had large scale garden railway models already built, and the production crews made a lot of use of these models which for the most part were ready for use.
 The same model trains were also used in The Fall Guy (1981) and other similar productions of the time.

-In Knight Rider: Knight of the Phoenix: Part 2 (1982), while K.I.T.T is driving back from the Sheriff's station, the driver is seen hidden in the driver's seat.
+In season one, episode two, "Knight of the Phoenix: Part 2", while K.I.T.T. is driving back from the Sheriff's station, the driver is seen hidden in the driver's seat.
 Before Michael gets into the car, the driver's arm is visible, cleverly hidden with the upholstery.